-- Property taken on lease from Kirtivardhan Finvest Services Limited. - Availing of services like maintenance, upkeep, allied services and facilities, amenities, etc., from Belvedere Gardens Limited.
+- Property taken on lease from Kirtivardhan Finvest Services Limited. - Availing of services like maintenance, upkeep, allied services and facilities, amenities, etc., from Belvedere Gardens Limited. - Intercorporate loan from R V Investment & Dealers Limited.

 VIGIL MECHANISM / WHISTLE BLOWER POLICY

 A Vigil Mechanism/Whistle Blower Policy has been formulated by the Company for its Directors and Employees.
 The policy allows intimation by affected persons in good faith of any concern or misconduct through a written communication.
 The Audit Committee oversees the Vigil Mechanism for disposal of the complaints.
 The said policy may be referred to on the Company's website www. ludlowjute.com.